Are there beaches in Gzira?

 View towards Tigne Point

-From the beach you can look straight across to Valletta’s skyline.
+From the bathing spot you can look straight across to Valletta’s skyline.
 We love this view in the evening when the sun lights up the old limestone buildings in yellow and orange tones (see cover).

-Just behind the beach stands Fort Manoel, a perfectly restored 18th-century fort built by the Knights of St. John that is named after Portuguese Grand Master António Manoel de Vilhena.
+What makes this spot special is the scenery.
+Just behind the swimming spot there is Fort Manoel, a perfectly restored 18th-century fortress built by the Knights of St. John (named after Grand Master António Manoel de Vilhena).

 Entrance gate to Fort Manoel